tap349/tap349.github.io/_posts/2017-05-02-linux-systemd.md

 debugging
 ---------

-### viewing systemd journal
+### view service logs

 service units in most cases redirect their standard output and standard error to systemd journal - this is where you, say, can find information why specific service failed to start.

-there are several options to view journal:
+there are several options to view systemd journal:

 - view all logs for specified unit